fiveages-sim/robot_descriptions/README.md

 # Robot Descriptions

-This Repository contains the URDF and SRDF files for the quadruped, humanoid and manipulator robot.
-All sorted as ros2 packages.
+This repository contains the URDF files for quadruped, humanoid, and manipulator robots, all organized as ROS2 packages.
+Most of them have been repainted in Blender for better visualization. ☺️

-I collect them from internet and repaint some of them, better visualization can make me coding happier. ☺️

 ## Humanoid Robots